yujia922/Image-Recognition-System-for-Automated-Checkout-in-Convenience-Stores/README.md

 ### 3. Model Training
 We will train the object detection model using PyTorch + YOLOv8.
 Key steps:
-- train/val/test split
+- Train/val/test split
-- augmentation (random crop, brightness, hue, blur)
+- Augmentation (random crop, brightness, hue, blur)
-- model training with transfer learning (pretrained YOLOv8 weights)
+- Model training with transfer learning (pretrained YOLOv8 weights)
-- performance evaluation (mAP, precision, recall)
+- Performance evaluation (mAP, precision, recall)
 ### 4. Inference & Checkout Calculation
 Given an input image, the system:
-- detects all products
+- Detects all products
-- identifies each class
+- Identifies each class
-- maps each class to its unit price
+- Maps each class to its unit price
-- sums the prices to produce the final checkout amount
+- Sums the prices to produce the final checkout amount

 This creates a scanless checkout experience similar to camera-based retail systems.
 - We will use the DroidCam mobile app to turn a smartphone into a real-time camera for live detection and checkout demonstration.